-

 To correctly identify “Transport work” one first needs to agree what the “cargo” element is.
 For some vessel types the definition of cargo is still work in progress.
 However, mass of cargo is the agreed cargo parameter for most types of ships:

-1. Chemical tankers, Gas carriers, Bulk carriers, Combination carriers :-Mass of cargo onboard
+1. Chemical tankers, Gas carriers, Bulk carriers, Combination carriers :-Mass of cargo onboard2.
+LNG carriers:- Volume of the cargo on discharge

 3. Pax Number of passengers